Philosophy · Frameworks · Principles

 I think about the end of life not with fear, but with clarity.
 How do I want to have lived?
 Morally, emotionally, in relation to the people I love?
 That question keeps the trivial things small and the meaningful things central.
 It is the most clarifying question I know.

 "Mastery requires consistency, and consistency requires humility.
-You cannot become a craftsman if ego blocks improvement."— From 18+ years of craft
+You cannot become a craftsman if ego blocks improvement."– From two decades of craft

 "People create outcomes.
 Leaders create environments."– Leadership philosophy